-If you ask the average child whether they like olives or Brussel sprouts, they’ll more than likely say, “no”.
-If you then ask the same child if he or she has ever tried either, they’ll probably give you the same answer — “no”.
-Yet, later in life, they may discover a love for both.
+If you ask the average child whether he or she likes olives or Brussels sprouts, you'll more than likely get the answer, “no”.
+If you then ask the same child if he or she has actually ever tried either, you'll probably get the same answer — “no”.
+Yet, later in life, the child may discover a love for both foods.

 So, how do we know what we like or dislike, or discover what we might be good at unless we try?
 How much of our opinions are made up by presumptions?